 The website from the front end looks gorgeous!
 How do they do it?
 Today, without a website, you’re not relevant or legit.
 It’s a harsh judgment.
 Not everyone knows how to build a website.

 It’s possible when someone shows you how to.

 When you see how its done with tech stuff, you find out the tech guys best kept secrets.
 If they don’t want you to know then there won’t be a help menu and you’ll have to rely on them to do it for you.
 That’s not acceptable anymore.
 Maybe it was in the last decade.
-But now you have access to the how-to, at least on this blog you do.
+But now you have access to the how-to.
+There are help menus built into the modules.

 If you’ve been on this website you’ll know that I’m in love with the one theme that teaches you how to do it for yourself.
 It’s the most advanced theme of it’s kind and here’s the big secret; the developers and designers also use it!
 It’s the Divi Theme made by Elegant Themes.

 This article shows you how to with the Divi Theme.
 Building a website isn’t easy, if it was everyone would have done it and we’d be doing something else.
 It’s a complex set of components that must work together to create the website.
 But when you see the how-to in action then the complexity disappears and you can build a website yourself.
 We tend to think only a designer can design a website.
 This is not true, with the right tools you can design your website the way you want with built in settings inside the modules.

 A website is a content management system and you can put into it whatever you need to function.
 WordPress is the ideal software for a website, it’s flexible and you can add functions to it as you need them.

 You will need a WordPress theme and the one I recommend is the Divi Theme.
 It’s the most versatile theme, and yes, it’s also for beginners and you don’t have to know how to code to use the Divi Theme.